aws-samples/aws-waf-dashboard/README.md

 To start using  AWS WAF Dashboards you don't need to have any prior experience with Amazon OpenSearch or even AWS WAF, minimal AWS knowledge is require.
 You just need to run AWS CDK commands - which will do all the rest.
 The whole process takes around 30 minutes (with 25 minutes of waiting).

 *Note:* You will need to launch the AWS CDK project in the us-east-1 AWS Region if you are using an AWS WAF web ACL that is associated to an Amazon CloudFront distribution.
 Otherwise, you have the option to launch the AWS CDK project in any AWS Region that supports the AWS services to be deployed.
+Alternatively if you have enabled WAF logging into S3 you can copy those logs (suffix: .log.gz) into dedicated S3 bucket and tey will be also ingested.

 ## Installation